Serena-github-c/Deep-Learning--Waste-Classification/README.md

 # Dataset
 Kaggle : https://www.kaggle.com/datasets/aashidutt3/waste-segregation-image-dataset/data
-PS: I have installed it on my local machine while creating this project, and I can't commit it because it is a huge file.
+<br>PS: I have installed it on my local machine while creating this project, and I can't commit it because it is a huge file.

 # Steps
 - Data Exploration, visualization, and preprocessing, including handling missing values, scaling data, and feature selection